eclipse/eclipse-collections-kata/README.md

 In the "Open Project" dialog you might select the option "Open Required Projects" to automatically open the two modules.

 ## Work on Kata exercises
-There are seven separate katas under different directories:
+There are seven separate Java 11 katas under different directories:

 1. [Pet Kata](pet-kata)
 2. [Company Kata](company-kata)